JizongL/jizongL.github.io/_posts/2015-10-5-small-group-wbc.md

 **note** patient previous was given iron treatment, and he did not response to it.

+also consider drug toxicity

 ### 14. What is the next diagnostic test which should be performed and why?

 [Bone marrow tests](http://www.cancer.org/cancer/myelodysplasticsyndrome/detailedguide/myelodysplastic-syndromes-diagnosis)

+trilineage of the cells

+aspirate provides morphological features and architecture of the cells.

+adjust cellularity

+send to cytogenetic for abnormality

+and float cytometry

 These tests are used first for diagnosis and classification and may be repeated later to tell if the MDS is responding to therapy or is transforming into an acute leukemia.